Sexual Harassment and Employment Law - Recent California Supreme Court Opinions

 Check here frequently for new sexual harassment and employment law California Supreme Court decisions.

-Disclaimer: This page is offered as a public service and http://www.sexharassmentattorneys.com makes no statements or representations of fact, opinion, or otherwise as to the contents, accuracy or truthfulness of any news link or statements made at any linked websites.
+Disclaimer: This page is offered as a public service and https://www.sexharassmentattorneys.com makes no statements or representations of fact, opinion, or otherwise as to the contents, accuracy or truthfulness of any news link or statements made at any linked websites.

-Gay & Doemestic Partner Rights
+Supreme Court LGBT and Gay Marriage & Domestic Partner Rights Cases

-Disability Discrimination
+Disability Discrimination and Harassment

 Lonicki v.
 Sutter Health Central - Although that part-time job is evidence of ability to do similar work for the original employer from whom the employee has sought medical leave, that evidence is not conclusive.
 Here, because the parties presented contrary evidence as to whether the employee had a serious health condition that made her unable to do her full-time job, there is a disputed issue of fact that must be resolved at trial.